The moment I have been waiting for all month…It’s payday (technically the 20th)!!

 First off, by the time I get my paycheck, several deductions have already been made:

 - 401k – 20% until the end of the year when I bump it up if needed in order to reach the full 18k.
-My company matches an additonal 9.6% of my income – cha ching!
+My company matches an additional 9.6% of my income – cha-ching!

 - ESPP – $300 per paycheck.
 We buy the stock at a 10% discount. 🙂